 - Moulay Idriss II ruled Morocco from 807 to 828 and founded the city of Fes for the second time in 810. (according to Wikipedia)

 - Rabat is the current capital of Morocco.
 Historically, the capital city has changed many times between Fes, Marrakesh and Rabat.

-- A portion of Fes’ old Medina is listed as a World Heritage Site.
+- A portion of Fes’ old Medina is listed as a UNESCO World Heritage Site.

 - Fes or Fez?
-Because the city name is written in Arabic characters, it doesn’t translate directly to English.
+Because the city name is Arabic, it doesn’t translate directly to English.
 Both spellings are used, however many say that the city is Fes, while the hat is a fez.